 What is Stress Incontinence?

 According to Harvard Health, stress incontinence is characterized by urine leaks caused by movement.
 The term “stress” refers to physical stress placed on the bladder during sudden movements.
 These movements can include jumping, coughing, laughing, or sneezing.
 The pelvic floor muscles are the muscles that control the bladder and contract the urethral sphincter.

+There are two subgroups of stress incontinence.
 The first is known as urethral hypermobility.
-This subtype is characterized by the movement.
+This subtype is characterized by movement.
 In urethral hypermobility, the urethra and bladder shift downward when abdominal pressure rises (due to a cough or sneeze) so the pelvic floor muscles cannot support the bladder or urethra.